Ethnomusicology

 Why Ethnomusicology @ Memorial?

 The MA and PhD programs in Ethnomusicology at Memorial University offer unique opportunities for individuals who are interested in researching music as a cultural practice.
-Course work in the programs provide instruction on contemporary approaches to theory and method in ethnomusicology, as well as deep engagements with ethnographic and historical studies of music and culture.
+Courses in the programs examine a variety of musical traditions, explore key issues in contemporary theory and method, and develop skills in both academic and applied ethnomusicology.
 Graduate study in Ethnomusicology at Memorial University is interdisciplinary, with courses offered through both the School of Music and the Department of Folklore.
-Our program features media production courses in radio and video.
-The programs are housed at the Research Centre for the Study of Music, Media, and Place (MMaP), which boasts a Sundanese gamelan degung.
-MMaP draws world-renowned scholars through its Music & Culture Lecture Series, scholar-in-residence program, and international conferences.
-Many students enjoy active participation in the vibrant St. John’s traditional music scene.
+The ethnomusicology programs are housed at the Research Centre for the Study of Music, Media, and Place (MMaP).
+MMaP draws world-renowned scholars through its lecture series, scholar-in-residence program, performance series, and conferences.

 Description of programs

-• PhD – The PhD program is designed to train individuals who envisage a career in scholarship, either as professors in the academy or as cultural animators of various types in the public sector.
-The program centres on in-depth explorations of key intellectual issues and theoretical directions in the study of music as a cultural practice.
-Coursework and comprehensive examination preparation ensure a strong knowledge base for the undertaking of a major independent research initiative.
+• PhD – The PhD program in ethnomusicology is designed to train students who envisage a career either as professors in the academy or as cultural animators of various types in the public sector.
+The program provides an in-depth exploration of key intellectual issues, methodologies, and theoretical directions in the study of music as a cultural practice.
+Coursework and comprehensive exam preparation ensures a strong knowledge base for undertaking a major, independent research initiative.

 Contact a faculty supervisor